Turkey says U.N. "indirectly" backs Syria oppression

 On Monday U.N.-Arab League peace envoy Kofi Annan told the 15-nation Security Council that Damascus had agreed to an April 10 deadline to withdraw all military units from towns to pave the way for a ceasefire with rebels two days later.

-But Annan also told the council there had been no reduction in violence so far and Western envoys have expressed skepticism about Damascus' intent to halt its assault on opponents.
+But Annan also told the council there had been no reduction in violence so far and Western envoys have expressed scepticism about Damascus' intent to halt its assault on opponents.

 Assad has repeatedly promised to stop his campaign against anti-government activists, which has brought the country to the brink of civil war, but the fighting has continued.